kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentd_types.md

 ### initContainers ([]corev1.Container, optional) {#configcheckpodoverrides-initcontainers}

 InitContainers to add to the configcheck pod.
-A plain init container is only guaranteed to have started, not to have finished, before the dry-run container starts, so it does not order a preparation step against the check - it can race it.
-A long-running helper must instead set restartPolicy: Always (a native sidecar, k8s 1.29+); the kubelet then terminates it once the dry-run container exits, letting the pod reach Succeeded/Failed.
+Plain init containers run to completion, in order, before the dry-run container starts - the merge prepends these ahead of the operator's own init containers, so they run first.
+A long-running helper must instead be a native sidecar (restartPolicy: Always, k8s 1.29+): the kubelet ends it once the dry-run container exits, letting the pod reach Succeeded/Failed.

 ### volumes ([]corev1.Volume, optional) {#configcheckpodoverrides-volumes}

 Volumes available to the configcheck pod only.
-This is the check-pod counterpart to FluentdSpec.ExtraVolumes, which is not mounted on the check pod, e.g. for a volume an InitContainers entry above needs.
+FluentdSpec.ExtraVolumes is already mounted here too, but a PersistentVolumeClaim-backed entry is downgraded to an emptyDir on the check pod; give a same-named entry here to override that.
+An entry whose name matches an operator-managed volume field-merges into it (volumes use retainKeys, so the whole VolumeSource is replaced, not deep-merged).